How to find an excellent Serbian language teacher

-With all the above in mind, simply make a choice.
+With all the above in mind, choose an educated teacher that seems determined to support and guide you in your path to mastering Serbian.
 Book a lesson, and listen to your heart.
 Because the contact with your teacher is personal.
 With every step further in your Serbian learning endeavor, with every hour you spend together, with every email you exchange, you will be becoming friends.

 That’s why it’s important that you two can get along and like each other.
 He or she can be an excellent teacher, but if your personalities collide, you will probably fail to make an impactful student-teacher relationship.